Learn about the importance of iron for young athletes and which foods you can add to the diet to enhance overall iron intake.

 You may be surprised to learn that iron is even lost in sweat!

-4. Iron Deficiency and Anemia are Two Different Things
+4. Iron Deficiency and Iron Deficiency Anemia in Athletes are Two Different Things

 Iron deficiency means that the athlete diet is low in iron.